4 Mistakes That Are Killing Your Sales Targets!

-Not learning from the mistakes is the biggest mistake most people commit.
-A lot of times not learning from mistakes can cost you an irreversible damage.
-And when you are in sales, the mistake can cost you a fortune.
-You miss out on your targets, lose out customers and your pipeline is drying soon.
+Mistakes are the greatest source of learning only when you decide not to repeat them.
+Not learning from the mistakes can cost you an irreversible damage.
+And when you are in sales, mistakes can cost you a fortune.
+You miss out on targets, lose customers, and stop receiving referrals and soon pipeline starts to dry.

 When the opportunity knocks only the prepared wins, yet many sales professionals commit the mistake of being unprepared.
-Whether you are making a phone call or sales presentation, whether it’s a new customer or an old one, it’s critical that you prepare yourself well enough.
+Whether you are making a phone call or a sales presentation, whether it’s a new customer or an old one, it’s critical that you prepare yourself well enough.
 You cannot just wing it.

 Make a checklist of all the information that you need and always review it before your next call or presentation.
 No matter how many times you’ve made a sales call or given the same presentation, always review your material ahead of time.